mlir-school/mlir-school.github.io/index.md

 In the gardens of Robinson College Cambridge, we *bring together MLIR experts, domain specialists, and students* to accelerate MLIR innovation.
 The **MLIR (Un)School** will experiment with an interactive event format, aiming for a participatory event centered around **peer-learning and expert conversations**.
 We will also offer some foundational courses.

-We identified a set of [focus themes](themes) for our conversations.
+We identified a set of [technical themes](themes) which we will innovate on.

 {% include feature_row id="feature_row_overview" %}